All Episodes

 Oh, this is a new day.

-Bipartisanship is the is the is back.
+Bipartisanship is back.

-Partisanship is over, and it was utopia, folks.
+And it was utopia, folks.

 More on that in a moment.

-The lobbyists have had it, they're not gonna be influencing us.
+The lobbyists have had it.

-This is a new day, and we are gonna bring big oil to its knees.
+And we are going to bring big oil to its knees.

-And I'm watching this, and I'm thinking these people believe it.
+And I'm watching this, and I'm thinking, these people believe it.

-That, you know, government is their birthright, power is their entitlement, and they've got it.
+That, you know, government is their birthright.

 They've got it, ladies and gentlemen.